How To Start A Small Business With These 50 Ideas

 Image Source: iStock.com/AntonioGuillem

 31. Virtual Assistant: Virtual assistants have a lot in common with other things on this list, including the ability to handle schedules and keep things organized, but there’s a perk (for you) and a catch (for your client): it all happens remotely, and you never even have to meet the person you’re organizing for.
-Maybe those busy business professionals need to have a doctor's appointment made, or be reminded about it once it is made.
+Maybe those busy business professionals need to have a doctor's appointment made, or be reminded about it once it is made, so hiring a virtual assistant is really helpful.

 32. Personal Trainer: If you're a fit and healthy person with a talent for motivating others, why not look into becoming a personal trainer?
 You can find workout inspiration and tailoring on Pinterest and YouTube, and make those routines your own with your own variations.
 You could choose to work one on one, put together some classes on your own schedule, or even offer your motivation via video chats, like Skype.
 Equipped with a personal trainer logo design, you can start to build your personal brand with a network of referrals.